dongchenxie/porton-health-industry-project-backend/README.md

      $ npm install
      ```
   2. Configure MongoDB connection:
-     - Database named "test" has been already created with existing connection string.
+     - You can use database named "test" already created with existing connection string. (skip to step 3)
      - If you would like to create a new database:

        1. Modify the connection string in .env file: